software-patterns/workshop/projects/software-quality/0000-introduction.md

 works, I'd likely just go through the algorithm line by line, saying words that are already in the code.
 I cannot explain it better than it explains itself.
-And if you put me in front of a whiteboard with no preparation and asked me to sketch out this algorithm, I'd likely be stumped.
+And if you put me in front of a whiteboard, unprepared, and asked me to sketch out this algorithm, I'd likely be stumped.

 Here's a longer fragment, from the heart of a web UI framework I wrote: a pair of mutually recursive methods,